 Real estate investment trusts were established by the U.S Congress in 1960.
-This occurred just after the Cigar Exercise Tax Extension of 1960 was signed into law by President Dwight D. Eisenhower.
+This occurred just after the Cigar Excise Tax Extension of 1960 was signed into law by President Dwight D. Eisenhower.

 Thomas J. Broyhill founded the American Realty Trust, which was the first real estate investment trust.

 Since that time, REITs have been established in dozens of countries all over the world.
 The way people approach real estate investment as a whole has changed due to the rise of these investment vehicles.

 Acceptance and awareness of real estate investment trusts, as well as global real estate securities as an investment class, have gained substantial traction over the years.